March 13, 2018 (Updated: May 16, 2023)

 Page rankings are a constant concern for online marketers.
 Audiences simply can’t find your content if it’s not returned in a Google search using relevant keywords.
 While there are many questionable techniques that may seem to yield results, it’s important to keep your page promotion clean.
-Align with Google’s values and goals for the best chance of creating a high-ranking page that’s made to hold its position, with no fear of future penalties.
+When you align with Google’s values and goals, your brand will have the best chance of creating high-ranking content with no fear of future penalties.
+Here’s how to rank higher on Google:

 Your first concern when addressing Google rankings shouldn’t be the automated aspects of page rankings, but rather the human experience.
 A page that’s genuinely useful will garner organic links, likes, and shares.
 Click through your page with the eyes of the user and see if you can access useful information quickly.
 Here are some important features that will improve your user’s experience: